-Activities between lifeline operations and government operations in the Bay Area are coordinated with a process for getting the appropriate personnel and equipment to the disaster scene so that lifelines to begin sustainable emergency response and recovery activities are established.
+Activities between lifeline operations and government operations in the Bay Area are coordinated with a process for getting the appropriate personnel and equipment to the disaster scene so that lifelines can begin sustainable emergency response and recovery activities.

-PLANNING

-7.4-P1 In coordination with the State, conduct infrastructure intersection/interdependency analysis and work plans for guiding mitigation projects, response priorities and post-disaster recovery actions within operational areas and across the region.
+PLANNING 7.4-P1 In coordination with the State, conduct infrastructure intersection/interdependency analysis and work plans for guiding mitigation projects, response priorities and post-disaster recovery actions within operational areas and across the region.
 7.4-P2 Continue to utilize the San Francisco Lifelines Restoration Project as a foundation for regional lifelines restoration planning.

-7.4-P3

-ORGANIZATION

-7.4-O1

-EQUIPMENT

-7.4-E1 Acquire and sustain back-up generators for short term restoration of lifelines.

-7.4-E2

-TRAINING 7.4-T1 Provide training to government entities on the restoration of lifelines process.
+EQUIPMEN EQUIPMENT 7.4-E1 Acquire and sustain back-up generators for short term restoration of lifelines.
+Training 7.4-T1 Provide training to government entities on the restoration of lifelines process.
 Exercises 7.4-Ex1 Coordinate with other lifelines companies/sectors to create cross-sector exercises to test restoration plans.

 GOAL 8 Mission National Target State

 Area(s) Priorities Capabilities Strategy

-ENHANCE HOMELAND All All All
+ENHANCE HOMELAND All All All Goal 9: Enhance

-SECURITY EXERCISE,
+SECURITY EXERCISE, Homeland Security

-EVALUATION AND
+EVALUATION AND Exercise, Evaluation and

-TRAINING PROGRAMS
+TRAINING PROGRAMS Training Programs